Start here: 21 steps to set up your company and close your round.

 The Shareholders Agreement comes as part of the Bootstrap and Seed Round packages, so if you're looking for a Term Sheet or Shareholders Agreement, the way to do that is to start a new funding round, and SeedLegals will then automatically build every document needed for your round, including the Term Sheet or Shareholders Agreement.
 And our team of legal and funding experts is on hand, all included, to help you every step of the way.

-12: Create new Articles of Association
+11: Create new Articles

 The Articles of Association are the rules that specify how a company is governed and run.
 When you formed your company, Companies House automatically generated a set of default company Articles for your company, known as the Model Articles, but they come with a number of problems and limitations: